 Obtain the crane operator’s verification that this weight does not exceed the crane’s rated capacity.

-Ensure cranes load rigging is performed by qualified rigger.
+Ensure cranes load rigging is performed by a qualified rigger.

 Ensure the load is properly rigged and balanced before it is lifted more than a few inches.